Henry-Sarabia/kanka/README.md

 err := c.Journals.Delete(cmpID, jrnID)
 ```

-### Rate limits, errors, and you
+### Rate Limits, Errors, And You

 The Kanka API is rate limited.
-For the most recent and accurate information,
+For the most accurate and updated information,
 please visit the Kanka [documentation](https://kanka.io/en-US/docs/1.0/setup#endpoints).

 If one of your requests to the Kanka API fails due to the rate limit or other temporary reason,